-Athabasca holds an operated 70% interest in the Greater Placid area, primarily targeting the development of the Montney formation.
-As of December 31, 2018, the Company held approximately 72,000 net acres in the Greater Placid area.
+Athabasca holds an operated 70% interest in the Placid assets, primarily targeting the development of the Montney formation.
+As of December 31, 2019, the Company held approximately 69,000 net acres in the Placid asset area.

-McDaniel has assigned approximately 36 MMboe of Proved Reserves and 51 MMboe of Total Proved plus Probable Reserves on a Gross Reserves basis to Athabasca's interests in the Greater Placid area, as at December 31, 2018.
+McDaniel has assigned approximately 33 MMboe of Proved Reserves and 49 MMboe of Total Proved plus Probable Reserves on a Gross Reserves basis to Athabasca's interests in the Placid asset area, as at December 31, 2019.
 See "Statement of Reserves Data".

-During the year ended December 31, 2018, Athabasca spent approximately \$80 million (net) in the Greater Placid area on a program that consisted of: rig releasing thirteen (gross) wells, completing eleven (gross) wells and placing eleven (gross) wells on production.
-See "Development of Our Business - Developments in 2018".
+During the year ended December 31, 2019, Athabasca spent approximately \$30 million (net) in the Placid asset area on a program that consisted of: 4 (gross) wells drilled and initial preparations for completion operations on two multi-well pads (10 wells) scheduled to come on-stream in the first half of 2020.